hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 ## Edit the tooling configuration files

-1. Open the package.json file in the add-in folder.
+1. Open the package.json file in the add-in folder of the Teams tab app (not the add-in project, and not the root of the Teams app).
 1. In the "config" object, change the "dev_server_port" value to `53000`.
 1. Several of the scripts in the "scripts" object have a `manifest.json` parameter.
 In each of these, change the parameter to `../build/AppPackage/manifest.local.json`.
 For example,